-Using the tow capacity numbers from your owner’s manual as a guideline you should be able to cross reference it with the dry-weight² of the boat you are considering.
-When it comes to the safety of you and your family, there is really only one stat to consider, and that is with a fully loaded trailer, braked or unbraked, you must be able to stop from 30km/h on a dry road within seven metres.
+Using the tow capacity numbers from your owner’s manual as a guideline you should be able to cross-reference it with the dry-weight² of the boat you are considering.
+When it comes to the safety of you and your family, there is really only one stat to consider, and that is with a fully loaded trailer, braked or unbraked, you must be able to stop from 30km/h on a dry road within seven meters.
 Anything slower than that and you are taking a serious risk.
 Especially considering that family vacations with your new boat will probably take you out of town, which means highways, increased speed, and increased stopping distance.

 The Rules of Thumb

-- With a fully loaded trailer, braked or un-braked, you must be able to stop from 30km/h on a dry road within seven metres
+- With a fully loaded trailer, braked or un-braked, you must be able to stop from 30km/h on a dry road within seven meters

-- Trailer brakes are generally not required unless total weight exceeds 2000kg.
+- Trailer brakes are generally not required unless the total weight exceeds 2000kg.

-- Don’t tow an unbraked trailer which, when fully laden, weighs more than three-quarters of the weight of the tow vehicle.
+- Don’t tow an unbraked trailer that, when fully laden, weighs more than three-quarters of the weight of the tow vehicle.

 How to find Capacities and Weights

 We have found two reliable ways to determining your vehicle’s towing capacity outside of your owner’s manual.
 One way is to use the Automobile Association website out of New Zealand.
 This is the most complete towing capacity database of its kind.
 Just search your make then examine the chart for your vehicle model and year.
 It gives a breakdown based on braked and un-braked trailer weights.

 The second option is to use a cell phone app.
 There are apps available on both the Apple App Store and the Android Play Store that will help you find what you need to know.
 When you find your vehicle make and model you will be given your: